Zeelize/HaLucene-basic/README.md

         * Basic stemmer
     * IndexWriter
         * Indexing of documents/terms
-        * tf-idf calculations and storing
+        * tf-idf calculations and storing (!!!
+NOT IMPLEMENTED - it is storing only terms and DOC where)
     * IndexSearcher
         * Word/Query searcher in already prepared indexed documents.
         * Returning relevant documents